piotrsiupa/git-istash/README.md

 (On Windows, you need to use the wrapper script `run-git-bash.bat` in the second line.)

 ## License

 Contents of this repository are distributed under the MIT license.
 A full copy of it is available in the file [`LICENSE.txt`](LICENSE.txt).

+## Differences from the official `git stash`

+There are a few deliberate and planned divergences from the ways that the standard Git stash works.
+Most of the changes here, however, are bugs that were found during tests to be present in the standard implementation.

+### Main changes
+- There is no option `--index` for `apply` and `pop`.
+  Instead, those commands always behave as if that option were present.
+- The stash is being applied in stages (index, then tracked files and then untracked files), the same way as rebasing multiple commits applies these commits one by one in order.
+  This allows solving conflicts without sacrificing the information about the index.
+  (In case of a conflict, the process is stopped and it can be resumed after the problem is solves, just like `rebase` does.)

+### Fixed bugs
+- `push --keep-index` returns a non-0 exit code when there is no tracked files in the repository.
+  (It should be fixed in the standard command in Git `v2.46.1`.)
+- Untracked files are added to a new stash even with `--no-include-untracked` when they names are the same as names of files removed in index.
+  (According to the Git test suite this is an expected behavior.)
+- `push` loses the information about deletion of a file if it's a new file added to index.
+- `push --patch` returns 0 when stash has failed to be created (when there are no changes).
+- Option `--patch` doesn't allow stash with no changes selected even when there are changes in index.
+- Option `--patch` with `--keep-index` doesn't keep the index.
+- Pathspecs are unable to find untracked files when the option `--keep-index` is specified.
+- `push` with a pathspec creates a stash even when it fails to match a file and returns a non-0 exit code.

+### Other things different in standard `stash` (that may or may not be considered bugs)
+- Options cannot follow non-option arguments (like they are allowed to in POSIX utilities).
+- Option `--no-include-untracked` overrides `--all` (while it should include only ignored files in such case).
+- Option `--patch` doesn't work with untracked files.
+- Options `--patch` and `--pathspec` are not allowed together.
+- Files in index are not affected by the pathspec.

 ## Current limitations

 - The script refuses to apply a stash when the working directory contains any changes.
   (Planned to be fixed soon.)

 ## Displaying help / additional information